How Many Steps Are in a Mile? Simple Calculation for 2020

-Not sure about the distance you're covering with a daily walk?
+Not sure about the distance you're covering with a daily walk or run?

-Many people are walking all over the place, yet they have no idea how many miles they've covered.
+Many people who exercise, count their steps but don't know how many miles they've covered.
 Normally, this isn't a big issue.
-But as Peter Drucker once said, "What gets measured, gets managed."
+But as Peter Drucker once said, “What gets measured, gets managed.“

 There is only one way to be 100% certain of the steps that you're walking every mile…